Healthcare Training

 strategy you are using.
 Even though this course deals with Attention

-Deficit Disorder in children, I would like to use the balance of this
+Deficit Disorder in children, I would like to use this

-track to compare and contrast eight common ADD symptoms ADD in children
+section to compare and contrast eight common ADHD symptoms in children

 and adults.